blockstars-tech/gogocontracts/README.md

 # Running Tests Step by Step
-#### If you want to run tests first of all make sure you have install all required node moules:
+#### If you want to run tests first of all make sure you have installed all required node moules:
 > yarn install

 ##### Than you should run ganache-cli which will generate 10 account with private keys for you.